.History of how far we’ve improved in travel.

 Then came along the industrial revolution which led to a transportation boom!
 Cars came to the streets and not soon after became the rulers of it.
 Starting from humble beginnings, the cars of today have gotten faster and safer.
 From the most common sedan to SUVs and to those magnificent beasts of the road that we call super cars.

 The cars and how to use them correctly.

 But for now let us leave aside those beasts of the road and focus on what we encounter on the daily basis.
 Traffic and loads of it.
-With the ever increasing number of cars on the road, our roads have become smaller and smaller and it is not only a hassle to the pedestrians but also can be quite a health hazard.
+With the ever increasing number of cars on the road, our roads have become smaller and smaller.
+It is not only a hassle to the pedestrians but also can be quite a health hazard.

 Keeping that in view, there must always be criteria which should be met by anyone and everyone that steps on the road with a motor vehicle.
 That criterion is met when you achieve your driving licence.
 A license is an undertaking by the state that the person behind the wheel is fit for driving a car or a motor cycle without him being any harm to himself or the others around him.
 Owning a driving license makes you eligible for driving only a particular type of vehicle.
 If you obtain a license for your car, it still forbids you to drive a motor cycle, bus or truck on the streets.
 For such a facility you must obtain your license separately for each mode of transport.
 It is in everyone’s interest to learn how to drive correctly.